-Neither plane nor boat nor car comes close to the romantic allure and timeless glamor of luxury train travel.
-With its liveried waiters and rolling landscapes, fine-dining and bar cars, plush velvet seating, and sumptuous suites evoking 1920s grandeur, luxury train travel evokes a sense of wonderment and nostalgia, a throwback to a slower, more genteel, and mindful way to travel.
+Oh, the romantic allure and timeless glamor of rail travel.
+With its liveried waiters and rolling landscapes, fine-dining and bar cars, plush velvet seating, and sumptuous suites evoking 1920s grandeur, luxury train travel evokes a sense of wonderment and nostalgia, a throwback to a slower, more genteel and mindful way to travel.

 “Trains are wonderful,” writer Agatha Christie once famously penned.
 “To travel by train is to see nature and human beings, towns and churches and rivers, in fact, to see life.”

 Perhaps nowhere do Christie’s words resonate more than aboard a meticulously restored vintage train, passing with unhurried intimacy, through the picture-postcard scenery of Europe.
-From the legendary Venice Simplon-Orient-Express, home to the most storied set of carriages in the world — each filled with Art-Deco treasures (Lalique glass inlays in the Cote d’Azur; black lacquer panels in L’Orienta) — to the Golden Eagle Danube Express, powered by steam, and stopping in cities like Budapest, Prague, Venice, and Berlin, to the Edwardian-style Belmond Royal Scotsman, winding its way through the Scottish Highlands, past storybook castles, striking lochs, and glens, we have curated a list of Europe’s most coveted train rides to add to your travel wish list.
+Savor the luxury of the legendary Venice Simplon-Orient-Express, A Belmond Train, home to the most storied set of carriages in the world — each filled with Art-Deco treasures (Lalique glass inlays in the Cote d’Azur; black lacquer panels in L’Orienta), or opt to hop aboard the Golden Eagle Danube Express, powered by steam, and stopping in cities like Budapest, Prague, Venice, and Berlin.
+Enjoy, too, the Edwardian-style Belmond Royal Scotsman, winding its way through the Scottish Highlands, past storybook castles, striking lochs, and glens, or be among the first to experience Italy’s soon-to-come vintage-glam Orient Express La Dolce Vita.
+Following our curated list of Europe’s most coveted train rides to add to your travel wish list.
 All aboard.

 ORIENT EXPRESS LA DOLCE VITA

-The train to watch in 2023.
 More than 45 years have passed since the Orient Express train — the legendary railway that redefined European train travel with its opulent interiors, lavish sleeping cars, and elaborate meals — closed its rail operations.
-But the historic line is making its way back to the tracks — and to Italy specifically.
-In partnership with the Accor Group, the new Orient Express La Dolce Vita train will welcome passengers (starting 2023) with six trains and iconic itineraries.
+But the historic grand dame is soon back on the rails.
+Making her debut in Italy as the country’s first luxury train, the new Orient Express La Dolce Vita is inspired by the golden age of Italian cinema and Federico Fellini’s iconic film, La Dolce Vita.
+The lavish train will commence its covetable journeys in Spring 2025 — preceding the much-anticipated openings of the first two Orient Express hotels: Orient Express La Minerva in Rome, followed by Orient Express Palazzo Dona Giovannelli in Venice.

-What could be more iconic than Belmond’s Venice Simplon-Orient-Express, its decadent restored carriages as the inspiration behind the Agatha Christie mystery Murder on the Orient Express?
-This specific Belmond train has been operating since 1982, under the auspices of American James Sherwood, who meticulously restored vintage carriages from the original Orient Express trains.
+The decadent restored carriages aboard the 1920s Art Deco icon, Venice Simplon-Orient-Express, A Belmond Train, were the inspiration behind the Agatha Christie mystery Murder on the Orient Express.
+This 17-carriage train has been operating since 1982 under the auspices of American James Sherwood, who meticulously restored vintage carriages from the original Orient Express trains.
 The train became a Belmond in 2014.
+In 2025, Belmond has announced plans to roll out L’Observatoire, an exclusive sleeper carriage with interiors conceptualized and designed by world-acclaimed artist JR

-The grand dame of elegance and white-glove service, this romantic Belmond vintage steam train decked out with Art-Deco cars, continues to evoke old-world, 1920s glamor.
-From the ever-flowing Champagne and resident pianist who performs in Bar Car ‘3674,’ to Chef Jean Imbert’s exquisite cuisine.
+The epitome of elegance and white-glove service, this romantic Belmond vintage steam train decked out with Art-Deco cars, continues to evoke old-world, 1920s glamor.
+From the ever-flowing Champagne and resident pianist who performs in Bar Car ‘3674,’ to Michelin-star French chef Jean Imbert’s exquisite cuisine.
 Chef sources ingredients locally, along the way, so expect delicacies like lobster from Brittany and crisp tomatoes from Provence.

 THE PRESIDENTIAL TRAIN